zeionara/archeron/GRUB.md

 arch-chroot /mnt
 ```

+> **Note**
+> It is advisable to **mount the partitions with other OSes** before proceeding to enable their discovery by **GRUB**.
+There is a problem that occurs if the partitions are not mounted when updating an existing **GRUB** installation

 5. Call `os-prober` to automatically discover other installed OSes.
 If reader is sure that there are no other OSes installed, this step can be skipped:

-> **Note**
-> It is advisable to **mount the partitions with other OSes** before proceeding to enable their discovery by **GRUB**.
-There is a problem that occurs if the partitions are not mounted when updating the existing **GRUB** installation

 ```sh
 [root@archiso /] pacman -S os-prober